Craig Pindell, Fine Art Photographer

 will require an N+1 development.

 Over time, I have sorted out how to make short rolls with my loader.
 I have had this same loader for many years.
+The roll length guide was developed by trial and error, but still works fine.

 When I am not bulk loading my film